 Fauci: US should consider vaccine mandate for US air travel

-The top U.S. infectious disease expert says the U.S. should consider a vaccination mandate for domestic travel
+The top U.S. infectious disease expert says the nation should consider a vaccination mandate for domestic air travel

-Dr. Anthony Fauci the top U.S. infectious disease expert, said Monday the U.S. should consider a vaccination mandate for domestic air travel, signaling a potential embrace of an idea the Biden administration has previously eschewed, as COVID-19 cases spike.
+Dr. Anthony Fauci the top U.S. infectious disease expert, said the nation should consider a vaccination mandate for domestic air travel, signaling a potential embrace of an idea the Biden administration has previously eschewed, as COVID-19 cases spike.

-Fauci, President Joe Biden’s chief science adviser on the pandemic response, said such a mandate might drive up the nation's lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those aged 2 and older to wear a mask.
+Fauci, President Joe Biden’s chief science adviser on the pandemic response, said on Monday that such a mandate might drive up the nation's lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those age 2 and older to wear a mask.

 The Biden administration has thus far balked at imposing a vaccination requirement for domestic air travel.
 Two officials said Biden’s science advisers have yet to make a formal recommendation for such a requirement to the president.